jeremy02/courier_delivery_service_app/README.md

 #Design

-You can get more on the design from uplabs [link](https://www.uplabs.com/posts/courier-app-delivery-service)
+You can get more on the design from [uplabs](https://www.uplabs.com/posts/courier-app-delivery-service).

 **Packages we are using:**